 After obtaining permanent residency, U.S. citizens must live in Canada for at least three years (1,095 days) within five years before applying for citizenship.
 Time spent in Canada as a temporary resident (such as on a study or work permit) can sometimes count toward this requirement.

 Once the residency requirement is met, U.S. citizens can apply for Canadian citizenship through naturalization.
-The application process includes:
+The process includes submitting documents to Canadian consular services and completing required forms.
+This is the overview of the application:

 1. Filling out a citizenship application and submitting the required documents such as: